Harry Potter and the Prisoner of Azkaban (video game): Plot

 The games follows Harry Potter (voiced by Adam Sopp) along with Ron Weasley (voiced by Gregg Chillin) and Hermione Granger (voiced by Harper Marshall) as they return to Hogwarts School of Witchcraft and Wizardry.
 Prisoner Sirius Black has escaped the wizard prison Azkaban, and is supposedly ready to attack Harry in Hogwarts.
-The game begins on the Hogwarts Express, (Note: with the exception of the GBA version, which begins in the Leaky Cauldron.) ignoring the events at Harry's home.
+The game begins on the Hogwarts Express, (Note: With the exception of the GBA version, which begins in the Leaky Cauldron) ignoring the events at Harry's home.
 Upon reaching Hogwarts, the trio follow the events of the novel, and learn magic by attending classes.

 The spells that can be learned include carpe retractum, a spell that allows an object to be pulled towards the caster, or the caster be pulled towards the object; Steleus, a spell that causes sneezing and expecto patronum, a spell to defend against dementors.
 Using their skills, the trio, along with Remus Lupin (Jamie Glover) investigate Black.
 Finding that Black is innocent of all crimes, and looking out for Harry, the team defend Black from a horde of dementors, allowing him to escape.

 Gameplay and versions

-Similar to in Harry Potter and the Chamber of Secrets, different versions of this game were produced for the different platforms.
-The game was released for PC by KnowWonder, whereas home consoles (PlayStation 2 (PS2), Xbox and GameCube) by Electronic Arts UK (EA), and a handheld version by Griptonite Games for the Game Boy Advance (GBA).
-However, all games were published by EA and Warner Bros.
-The game also differed between platforms; whilst the console release was a traditional 3D over the shoulder perspective, featuring boss fights and detective sections, the PC version featured similar puzzle solving missions as those in earlier versions.
-The Game Boy Advance release played as a traditional Role playing game, similar to games like Dragon Quest.
+Much like Harry Potter and the Chamber of Secrets, different versions of this game were produced for the different platforms.
+The game was developed for PC by KnowWonder, whereas home console versions for the (PlayStation 2, Xbox and GameCube) were developed by Electronic Arts UK, and a handheld version for the Game Boy Advance was developed by Griptonite Games.
+All games were published by EA and Warner Bros.
+The game differs between platforms; while the console release has a traditional 3D over the shoulder perspective, featuring boss fights and detective sections, the PC version features similar puzzle solving missions as those in earlier releases.
+The Game Boy Advance release plays as a traditional role playing game, similar to games like Dragon Quest.
 The PlayStation 2 version features mini-games compatible with the EyeToy.
 In addition to playing as the titular character Harry, the game also allows the player to control Hermione and Ron, as well as fly Buckbeak, and control Harry's pet owl, Hedwig.